Ashnikko discusses their "beautiful" friendship with Ethel Cain at Reading Festival 2023

 Ashnikko continued to praise her collaborator, who released her breakthrough album ‘Preacher’s Daughter’ in May 2022.
 “She has the most beautiful voice.
 It makes you feel like you’re in a cave but also in church in the middle of the Earth, but also like you’re in a forest at midnight,” she said of Cain.
 “That’s how it feels listening to her sing.”

 They added: “She also did a lot of production on that song.
 She is a once-in-a-generation type of artist – I really love her.
-It was such a pleasure with her.”
+It was such a pleasure to work with her.”

 Elsewhere, Ashnikko, who appeared on The Cover earlier this week (August 21), discussed the journey to unveiling ‘WEEDKILLER’, which follows her 2021 mixtape ‘Demidevil’.
 “I’m really proud that I took the time to really think through all the songs on the album and really pour everything into my visuals,” they said.
 “I’m proud that I did my best.
 I approached songwriting in a different way with this album.”